holoduke/football_simulator/README.md

 ```

 The localteam and visitorteam properties are containing each 11 players.
-Each player has an
+Each player has the following data properties:
 * id - must be an unique numbeer
 * att - this represents attack skill.
-The higher the number the better attack skills the player has
+The higher the number the better attack skills the player has.
 * def - this represents defense skills.
 * position - position of the player.
 The field is devided into sectors.
 Each player must be put in a unique sector before the match starts.
 The field is 7 by 6 long.
 0,0 represents lower left part of the field.
 7,6 upper right.